 “We work to maximize the 111-day experience, with students learning about biological and social sciences while also developing a first-hand understanding of the real-world challenges faced by small and large players in civil society, the market, and government,” says Kestenbaum.
 “The goal is to go from understanding to the applied throughout the semester."

 “Our new program takes a much deeper dive into the challenges of sustainability and the opportunities for integration – themes that lie at the core of the Rubenstein School’s mission,” says Kuentzel.

-The students’ semester culminates with a capstone service-learning project designed in collaboration with community partners.
+The students’ semester culminates with a capstone service-learning project designed in collaboration with Community-University Partnerships and Service-Learning and community partners in Costa Rica.
 Among their partners are the Ministry of Energy and the Environment; the Golfo Dulce Forest Reserve; the Association for Integrated Development for the Town of La Palma; Finca Kobo, a cacao and chocolate producer that is also developing an amphibian pond on the property; and Osa Conservation, which studies jaguars and peccaries and has set up a network of camera traps in Central America to monitor populations.

 As they live and work on the Osa Peninsula, the RSENR team is finding new programs and new partners in this rural area of Central America.
 They are continuing to create long-lasting relationships in surrounding communities and influencing the student community back home in Burlington, Vermont.

 “Students have changed majors to RSENR; it has inspired new career tracks; a few alumni have gone into the Peace Corps after taking our travel courses,” says Kuentzel on how the Costa Rica courses have affected students.
 “It’s all about the sort of experiential education that effectively brings academic concepts to life.
 It’s one of those high-impact learning experiences that we value in RSENR."